tedchain/tedchain-technology/README.md

 To wrap all those operations in a user-friendly user interface, we also provide a client: the Tedchain Wallet.

-The Tedchain Wallet is an open source web based interface, available at `wallet.tedchain.network <http://wallet.tedchain.network>`_.
+The Tedchain Wallet is an open source web based interface, available at [tedchain.network/wallet](https://tedchain.network/wallet).

 Connecting to a server
 ----------------------